First health and care awards launched in Nottingham and Nottinghamshire

 The awards are being organised by the integrated care system – NHS partners, local authorities and other local partners – and Nottinghamshire Lieutenancy.

-The categories are; best outcome award; health inequalities award; value for money award; social value award; prevention award; and equity award.
+Categories include best outcome award; health inequalities award; value for money award; social value award; prevention award; and equity award, while one winner will be selected to receive the Lord-Lieutenant’s partnership award.

 Advertisement